 This week your challenge is to reflect on a complaint or a case where the customer was dissatisfied.
 Pull that uncomfortable case out from under the carpet and consider your communication with the owner.
 Was there anything you could have done differently with regards to setting owner expectations?
 If so, what changes can you make in your system to avoid this situation arising again in the future?

-At Justo Development we run CPD courses in Canine and Equine Exercise Rehabilitation and a variety of bitesized CPD courses in topics related to Veterinary Physiotherapy and Rehabilitation.
+At Animal Rehabilitation and Health Academy we run CPD courses in Canine and Equine Exercise Rehabilitation and a variety of bitesized CPD courses in topics related to Veterinary Physiotherapy and Rehabilitation.